mjosaarinen/chacha-avr/README.md

 2018-06-10  Markku-Juhani O. Saarinen <mjos@iki.fi>

-A public domain constant-time implementation of **ChaCha20** on 8-bit AVR microcontroller, just because *you never know when you might need one* !
+A public domain implementation of **ChaCha20** on 8-bit AVR microcontroller, just because *you never know when you might need one* !

 We implement the raw ChaCha permutation and include ChaCha20 keystream block generation per [RFC 7539](https://tools.ietf.org/html/rfc7539) as an higher level use case.
 The actual assembly language implementation is in `chacha_core_avr.S`, the rest is basically for serial output, testing, and benchmarking.

 ## Running on Arduino